gabolsgabs/DALI/README.md

 # NEWS:

 Ground-Truth for version 1.0 updated with 105 songs.
+Remember that DALI is a ongoing project.
+There are many things to solve.

-We are working in:
+Currently we are working in:
 * the second generation for the Singing voice detection system.
-* errors in the F0.
+* solving errors for indivual notes.
+* solving errors global notas errors (songs where all the notes are place off by the same certain interval)
-* errors in local alignment.
+* errors in local note alignments.

+Please, if you have any suggestion our improvement please contact us at: dali [dot] dataset [at] gmail [dot] com

+For any problem with the package that deal with the annotations open an issue in this repository.

+Thank you.

 # TUTORIAL: